Environment Emergency Response Team Member

 5. Conduct disaster response and preparedness trainings for communities and other national service organizations

-Members will serve from September 18, 2017 through mid-August 2018.
+**Update** Our program year began on September 18, but we still have a few spots open.
+Members will serve through mid-August 2018.
 They will receive a monthly living stipend of about $1,100 plus an Education Award after the completion of the program.
 Health insurance reimbursement is also provided.

 How to ApplyApplications are still open and are accepted on a rolling basis until all 35 slots are filled.
 A PDF version of our application can be found on our website, www.americorps-stl.org.
 Interested applicants can download the application, fill it out, and email it to email@example.com.
 They must also send our reference form (available on our website) to 2 references who should fill the form out and email it to the same address.
 Applicants can also go to www.americorps.gov and search for our program and fill out an application through the national portal.